KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 4. Focus More on Subjects Like Mathematics

 Mathematics carries significant weightage in the tie-breaker.
-Therefore, having accuracy and expertise in the subject can provide you with a competitive edge in overall rankings.
+Accuracy and expertise in the subject can provide a competitive edge in overall rankings.

 5. Participate in Mock Tests